thesilentarchitect/free-speech-commons-pilot/README.md

 This proposal was co-created by:

 - **Progressive Student Coalition** — University of North Carolina Asheville
-- **The Silent Architect** — Infrastructure and framework design support
+- **Luis Antonio Reyes Roman** — Infrastructure, research, and framework design support

-(*Additional acknowledgments can be added after Coalition review and publication.*)
+(*Acknowledgments to The Silent Architect — a companion spirit in this work of becoming.*)

 ---